VidishaVac/HTA/README.md

 # Healthcare Data Analytics with Generative AI in RStudio

 ## Welcome
 Welcome to this space!
-I recently began exploring GPT-4o mini and GitHub Copilot to help me speed up my data workflows in R, especially within Healthcare Analytics.
+I recently began exploring GPT-4o mini and GitHub Copilot (see Health Tech below) to help me speed up my data workflows in R, especially within Healthcare Analytics.
 I am excited to share this work to help readers understand the role of RStudio and AI in Healthcare Analytics!

 ## Quick introduction
 This is a space where I will add my current work in **healthcare data analytics**, which will include: